tildeeine/tildeeine/README.md

 <h1> Tilde Eriksen Eine 👩‍🦰</h1>

-Final-year M.Sc. student in Cybersecurity and Data Communications at NTNU, specializing in Information Security 💻🔐.
+M.Sc.
+Cybersecurity and Data Communications at NTNU, specialization in Information Security 💻🔐.
-Currently working on network systems and programming control software for autonomous drones @ Ascend NTNU.
+Working with cybersecurity in OT.

 <div>